 1. Start with Employee Attitude Surveys and Action Plan

 Small and middle market companies need to make more use of employee attitude surveys.
 They identify strengths and weaknesses and key supervisors needing training and improvement.
 Most surveys focus on trust and engagement.
 Do the employees trust management to take care of them and are they competent to run the business?
-A CEO must however be committed to responding to issues identified during the surveys.
+A CEO must be committed to responding to issues identified during the surveys.

 2. Do Compensation and Benefits Surveys and Adjustment